bcgov/alcs/bin/migrate-oats-data/README.md

 `python migrate_1.py [action]`

-Post-launch ETL command is `migrate_2.py` and imports everything post launch inclusive of SRWs
+Post-launch ETL command is `migrate_2.py` and imports everything post launch inclusive of SRWs but not past SRW

 ETLs post SRWs take over migrate.py command and is used as before